joyapisi/artwork-app/README.md

   git clone[(https://github.com/joyapisi/space-traveler-hub.git)]
 ```
 ## Understand Set Up Requirements
-Since this code is using webpack, you will run `npm start` in your terminal to run it instead of using the live server.
+Since this code is using webpack, you will run `npm start` in your terminal to run it instead of opening it with the live server.

 ## Understand Set Up Requirements